floatplane/ministache/README.md

 # Ministache

-A spec-complete implementation of the [Mustache](https://mustache.github.io/) templating language for Arduino.
+A spec-complete implementation of the [Mustache](https://mustache.github.io/) template language for Arduino.
+The best way to generate complex text content such as HTML, with full support for all Mustache features and 100% test coverage.
 A sane alternative to building up complex strings via concatenation and custom code.
 Very useful for embedded web servers!

 ## Features